What is a Charism?

 Originally published by the Carmelite Sisters of the Most Sacred Heart of Los Angeles.
 Used with permission.

-Art: Emblem for the Carmelite Sisters of the Most Sacred Heart of Los Angeles, used with permission.
-Views of Mount Carmel from Kibutz Yagur, deror_avi, 6 August 2010, own work CC-SA; Mirror of Teresa of Avila, Peter Paul Rubens, 1615, PD-US copyright expired; all Wikimedia Commons.
-Mother Luisita and the emblem of the Carmelite Sisters of the Most Sacred Heart of Los Angeles, courtesy of the Carmelite Sisters of the Most Sacred Heart of Los Angeles, used with permission.
+Art for this post asking what is a charism?: Emblem for the Carmelite Sisters of the Most Sacred Heart of Los Angeles, used with permission.
+Views of Mount Carmel from Kibutz Yagur, deror_avi, 6 August 2010, own work, CCA-SA 3.0 Unported; Mirror of Teresa of Avila, Peter Paul Rubens, 1615, PD-US copyright expired; all Wikimedia Commons.
+Venerable Mother Luisita and the emblem of the Carmelite Sisters of the Most Sacred Heart of Los Angeles, courtesy of the Carmelite Sisters of the Most Sacred Heart of Los Angeles, used with permission.